 If you are authorized under Florida Rules of Judicial Administration to view a court file but are unable to view it online and/or you need a copy, you may view or pick up a copy of the file at our Tampa Edgecomb or Plant City locations.
 To allow adequate time for redaction processing, it may take four business days for your file to be available for on-site viewing and/or pick-up.
 We suggest that you pre-order the file for onsite viewing or pick-up by completing the Order Form for County Civil files.

-You can file a case in the County Court, if the car is valued less than $15,000, requesting the Judge to declare you the owner of the car.
-You would take a certified copy of the Order to the Tag Department to begin the process of issuing a Title.
+You can file a case in the county court, if the car is valued less than $15,000, requesting the judge to declare you the owner of the car.
+You would take a certified copy of the order to the county tax collector to begin the process of issuing a title.
 The Clerk's Office does not provide forms for this type of case.
 You may need to seek legal advice.

 The Clerk's Office cannot advise you on the proper party to sue as it may constitute the giving of legal advice, which we cannot do as we are not attorneys.
 File your case with the best information that you have.
 When the case comes to court, additional information may be presented at the hearing.

 A pretrial hearing is held only on small claims cases (under $8,000.00).
 The purpose of the pretrial is to briefly discuss the issues and determine if the case can be settled at that time, rescheduled for a trial at a later date, or referred to mediation.

 The judge will refer a case to mediation.
 A mediator will listen to both sides of the case to see if it can be resolved.
 If you were ordered by the judge to go to mediation, you MUST attend or further court actions against you may occur for not attending.
 If mediation does not resolve the case, it may be referred back to the Judge for a final hearing.